schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 ## Cost Considerations

-One of the advantages of using the **AzSHCI** scripts and Nested Virtualization is the minimal cost involved in setting up your Azure Stack HCI environment.
+One of the advantages of using the **AzSHCI** scripts and Nested Virtualization is the minimal cost involved in setting up your Azure Local environment.

 - **Hardware Costs**: 0€
   - I use my regular work laptop for deployment, so there are no additional hardware expenses.